vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 * Glassberg orders can trade many times without refresh, reducing `displayed quantity` each time.
 The order will not be refreshed after each trade while `displayed quantity ≥ minimum peak size`.

-* The order will also not be refreshed within a block even if multiple trades occur or `displayed quantity == 0` if the refresh policy is set to `BLOCK_END`.

 * Glassberg orders never trade more than their `displayed quantity` at the start of the transaction, as the result of any one transaction.

 * When `displayed quantity < minimum peak size` and `remaining > displayed quantity` the order will be refreshed:

-    * The refresh either happens at the end of the transaction when the order became eligible for refresh, if the `refresh policy == IMMEDIATE`; or at the end of the block containing that transaction if the `refresh policy == BLOCK_END`
+    * The refresh happens at the end of the transaction when the order becomes eligible for refresh.

     * On refresh `display quantity` is set to `min(remaining, initial peak size)`.

     * A refresh simulates a cancel/replace, which means that on refresh a glassberg order will always lose time priority relative to other orders at the same price.

-    * If multiple glassberg orders need to be refresh at the same time:

-        * `refresh policy == IMMEDIATE` glassbergs are _always_ refreshed before those with `refresh policy == BLOCK_END`

-        * within the same `refresh policy`, glassbergs are refreshed in the order that their eligibility for refresh was triggered, so the glassberg that dropped below its `minimum peak size` first is refreshed first (even during the same transaction the sequence of execution must be respected).
+    * If multiple glassberg orders need to be refresh at the same time, they are refreshed in the order that their eligibility for refresh was triggered, so the glassberg that dropped below its `minimum peak size` first is refreshed first (even during the same transaction the sequence of execution must be respected).

-* Once the remaning quantity is equal to the displayed quantity, no further refresh is possible.
+* Once the remaining quantity is equal to the displayed quantity, no further refresh is possible.
 The order now behaves like a normal limit order and will leave the book if it trades away completely.